BiaPyX/BiaPy-doc/source/workflows/semantic_segmentation.rst

           Edit the variable ``DATA.VAL.PATH`` with the absolute path to your validation raw images.

   * **Validation Label Images**: A folder that contains the semantic label (single-channel) images for validation.
-Ensure the number and dimensions match the training raw images.
+Ensure the number and dimensions match the validation raw images.

     .. collapse:: Expand to see how to configure